shadow-robot/sr-build-tools/docker/README.md

 ##### Docker Hub user credentials: ```-u``` and ```-p```

 The Hand H software and Docker Images are private.
 This means that you'll need to provide the one-liner with credentials for Docker Hub to allow the correct access.
-If you need credentials/have difficulty connecting, contact the [Shadow Software Team](mailto:software@shadowrobot.co)m
+If you need credentials/have difficulty connecting, contact the [software team](mailto:software@shadowrobot.com)

 As the example we're constructing is for Hand E, these options are not required as the image is public.